 Are you an expert?
 Apply to contribute here.

 Male and female sneakerheads can cop this shoe because it comes in unisex sizes.
-The Birkenstock Arran women’s shoes are available in sizes 5-5.5 to 11-11.5 while the Birkenstock Arran men’s shoes are offered in sizes 7-7.5 to 3-13.5.
+For the women, getting 1.5 off of their regular sizing is the best way to get the right fit in the Arran.
 Most of the models are offered in regular widths but there are colorways that offer the shoe in wide widths as well.

 The Birkenstock Arran is a round-toe sneaker with an upper made of either canvas, fur, natural leather, suede, patent leather or a combination of materials.
 One of Birkenstock’s low-top silhouettes, it comes in different colors to choose from, namely white, black, red, and green.
 The canvas-clad Arrans are best worn during summer or spring while the leather/suede/fur iterations are perfect for strutting during fall/winter.
 Wear this sneaker with skinny jeans, cropped jeans or leggings, and shorts for a street-smart look.
 Whether you are going to work or running an errand to the grocery store, this Birkenstock sneaker will never fail to impress.

 This sneaker features an anatomically contoured cork-latex footbed that is fully removable.
 It provides excellent arch support for all-day wear.
 The deep heel cup offers stabilizing support while its built-in metatarsal support hugs the natural curves of the feel for a customized feel.

 Birkenstock’s history extends as far back as the 1700s.
 The company was started by a committed cobbler named Johann Adam Birkenstock in Germany.
 After more than a century in 1896, Konrad Birkenstock, Johann Adam’s great-grandson, began making flexible footbed insoles.
 He also opened 2 stores in Frankfurt where he sold these insoles.